NeonGraal/graphql-plus/graphql-plus/Schema.md

 - Numbers, possibly only those in a given range.
 Ranges may be upper and/or lower bounded and each bound may be inclusive or exclusive.
 - Strings, possibly only those that match (or don't match) one or more regular expressions.

-Scalar declarations can be merged if their kinds match.
+Scalar declarations can be merged if their kinds match and their Ranges or Regexes can be merged.

 ## Complete Grammar